betagouv/mission-transition-ecologique/README.md

 ## Focus on the questionnaire mecanism

 The mecanism is freely inspired by `choose-your-own-adventure` books.
-You enter a chapter (here a `track`), a when the user clicks on a choice they are lead to another chapter, and it goes on...
+You enter a chapter (here a `track`), a when the user clicks on a choice they are led to another chapter, and it goes on...

 All the questions for the questionnaire are splited into several files.
-Each file (or `track*.ts`) corresponds to a questionnaire's `track`.
+Each file (or `track*.ts`) corresponds to a questionnaire's `track` ; a `track` presents several choices to the user.

-The `index.ts` file (in the `./src/questionnaire` directory) builds up all the tracks into an array that could be used further by the main widget component `TeeApp`.
+The `index.ts` file (in the `./src/questionnaire` directory) builds up all the tracks into an array, array that could be used further by the main widget component `TeeApp`.

 ```
 .